Part 1: High School Memories

 And for today, I will narrate the encounters I had in my high school stream at Starehe Boys' Centre, that's 4F Class of '05.
 We like calling ourselves The Mighty 4F.

-Sometime when I was in Form 2 in 2003, I switched my classroom sitting position so that I could become a desk-mate of Martin Wamoni - a bright and a handsome classmate who challenged me to be a better student academically as I continually strived to beat him in examinations.
+Sometime when I was in Form 2 in 2003, I switched my classroom sitting position so that I could become a desk-mate of a bright and a handsome classmate called Martin Wamoni.
 At one time in second term that year, Wamoni together with two classmates behind me (Lawrence Sikuku & Kevin Maina) started to criticize me for having a layer of dirt behind my ears.

 Back then, I didn't understand why I was dirty as my classmates put it because I used to shower everyday.
 Recently, I have been thinking the dirt behind my ears resulted from playing volleyball on a dusty court that was later tarmacked, I think in 2006, thanks to persistent follow-up by my volleyball team-mate named Obadiah Mwangi.